 MOBILE ACCESS: Optimised for use on mobile devices.

-NOTE: To search Arts & Humanities Citation Index separately in Web of Science, Click 'More Settings' - leave only 'Arts & Humanities Citation Index' checked.
+NOTE: To search Arts & Humanities Citation Index separately in Web of Science, Click click 'Editions: All' and leave only 'Arts & Humanities Citation Index' checked.

 A practical, instructive, and comprehensive guide to the language of literary study, Kennedy's Handbook of Literary Terms is a reference manual that aims to demystify literature and the techniques literary scholars use.

 Offers a comprehensive overview of the literature and critical debates of the period since 1945.
 Setting texts in their historical, political and cultural contexts, it demonstrates how literature has dealt with and been shaped by the changing face of the modern world.

 A landmark anthology of Australian literary writing across all genres from over two centuries, this is an authoritative collection more than six years in the making, providing a window into Australian culture.

 Draws on scholarship from leading figures in the field and spans Australian literary history from its colonial origins, as well as indigenous and migrant literatures and the role of literary culture in modern Australian society.

 The Macquarie Dictionary & Thesaurus Online features easy, comprehensive and interactive searching of over 121,000 headwords and phrases and over 210,000 definitions, with the ability to search either the dictionary, thesaurus or both.